 Setting up the ability for wrestlers to register and pay online has never been easier.
 Ditch the heavy lifting of paperwork, cash, and checks and move all of your registration online this year.
 You won’t have to spend a weekend buried in extra work, and you’ll be able to offer parents a convenient way to get registered from home.

-PRO TIP – Looking to raise a little extra money this season?
+Looking to raise a little extra money this season?
 You can also give parents the option to sponsor or donate to your club during registration.

 TOTAL TIME SETTING UP ONLINE REGISTRATION WILL TAKE = 8 minutes

-Tip #3 – Recruit some new volunteers!
+Tip #3 – Recruit Some New Volunteers!

 Don’t get half way through wrestling season and realize you’re doing all of the work yourself.
 If you spend most of your time coaching, make sure you offload most of the administrative responsibilities to another parent or volunteer.
 If you prefer to do the administrative work, be sure you’ve got plenty of volunteer coaches.